 The last 4 miles were especially tough as we were starting to feel pretty tired.
 There is one last push up a steep hill before we reached the Black Jack campsite where we set up our tent, cooked dinner, and rested.

 We made it to the Black Jack campsite around 5 pm while taking frequent stops along the way.
 Although the Black Jack campsite is set up like one giant open space, it has personal camping areas with picnic tables and fire pits that can be used to make fire or grill.

 For being a backpacking campsite, Black Jack is pretty well taken care of.
 It has bathrooms stocked with toilet paper, trashcans, a cold shower, a faucet for water, and lockers to store away food from animals like the wild Catalina fox that like to scavenge the campsites.

 The only downside is that there are no viewpoints or anything to do around the Black Jack campsite.
 After cooking dinner we were tucked into our sleeping bags by 7 pm.
 If you want something to keep you entertained, I recommend downloading some Netflix shows, podcasts or bringing a Kindle to read.

 Black Jack To Two Harbors Campsite

-On the second day, we woke up pretty early at around 7 am and started breaking down our tent.
-We had a plan to grab breakfast at the Airport In The Sky restaurant DC-3 that is located around 2.5 miles away from the Black Jack campsite.
+On the second day, we woke up pretty early at around 7 am, and started breaking down our tent.
+We had the plan to grab breakfast at the Airport In The Sky restaurant DC-3 which is located around 2.5 miles away from the Black Jack campsite.
 We had a long day ahead of us but we were looking forward to some coffee and delicious breakfast to start off our hiking day.